szcf-weiya/TeXtemplates/README.md

 # TeXtemplates

-There are some latex templates that I used, and it is easy to create a tex file with Makefile and bib file if necessary from the avaiable templates.
+There are some latex templates that I used, and it is easy to create a tex file with Makefile (and bib file if needed) from the avaiable templates.

 ```bash
 # step 1: git clone the repository